Rockerby/Umbraco-Segments/README.md

 ```

 ## What's going on?
 Segments are a feature within Umbraco that have existed for a while, but are hidden.
+The [24 Days article](https://24days.in/umbraco-cms/2022/using-segmentation/) does a great job of explaining each step.

 Firstly we need to enable segments (done in `SegmentHelper.Events.AllowSegmentationEvent`)